Building My Digital Garden with Eleventy

 1. Simplicity Without Sacrificing Power

 Eleventy generates static HTML with zero client-side JavaScript by default.
-This means my site loads instantly, works on slow connections, and respects users' bandwidth.
+What this means in practice is my site loads instantly, works on slow connections, and respects users' bandwidth.
 When I do need interactivity (like the dark mode toggle or search), I can add just what's necessary.

 2. Data Cascade